Mercado Central - Cambridge market-fare Spanish

 They’ve picked high quality produce and generally speaking done simple things with it.
 Generally speaking, I love that.
 Indeed, I enjoyed every dish each time I’ve eaten here.

-I think that’s the missing thing - a force multiplier in the combinations.
+Perhaps that’s the missing thing - a force multiplier in the combinations.
 The winter tomato salad coaxes something incredible out of sliced tomatoes and olive oil.
 More of that please.
 The monkfish looked fantastic, so did the hake.
 Fish, peppers, lentils - love it.
 Little bit of cured beef?
 I’m cocking an eyebrow, but I’ll come on the journey.
 Stopping there seems prudent unless you’ve got something up your sleeve.
-With the fish, stop they did, and my dining companions were delighted.
+With the fish they stopped rather than rummage for an ace and risk finding a three.
+My dining companions were delighted.
 Likewise, they’d chosen a genuinely great piece of Manchego, served with a simple oil cracker and gloriously too much membrillo for afters.
-The Basque cheesecake had great texture and balance.
+The Basque cheesecake had just the texture and balance.
 The closer they stuck to the produce, they better they delivered.

-Maybe that is the strong opinion: do less, with gusto.
+Is that is the strong opinion: do less, with gusto?
 If so, then on this month’s menu at least, that strong opinion is unevenly held.
 It’s almost like we’re hitting diminishing returns past the third listed ingredient.

 Maybe that’s not a bad rubric: go, order the dishes with the shorter descriptions, have a lovely time eating what they’re good at cooking.
-Or maybe I just had an indifferent main at an otherwise rather good restaurant?
+Or maybe I just had an indifferent main at an otherwise rather good restaurant and I’m making a meal of it?
 Maybe I’m the one who needs a stronger opinion.
 It’s a good job this isn’t my day job, eh?